Leaving, my dream come true at the age of 50 - Breaking Latest News

 For about a year, Sister Konica has been living in a recently established parish in Salvador de Bahia, in eastern Brazil.
 According to a survey conducted by the Brazilian online newspaper G1, which annually publishes an elaboration of government data called Monitor da Violência (monitoring of violence), for the fourth consecutive year Bahia is the State where the highest number of violent deaths has been recorded, calculated by counting intentional homicides, feminicides, robbery and injuries leading to death at a later date.
 In absolute terms, 5,124 people were killed in 2022 with an average of 427 homicides per month.

-“More than 20 people were killed in the parish area in January and February alone, including some teenagers,” says the nun.
+“In January and February alone, more than 20 people were killed in the parish territory, including some teenagers”, says the nun.
 These are armed clashes linked to drug dealing.
 “Almost all the families we visit trade or are addicted to drugs,” continues Sister Konica.
-“For young people it’s the easiest way to make money.
+“For young people, it’s the easiest way to make money.
 Sometimes they tell us: “Give us a job”.
 It is very painful for us to see this situation, because it is true that drug dealing brings them a lot of money, but it also involves enormous risks and does not bring any happiness.

 The state and the institutions are present only with police teams and prisons.
 “Most of the people here have a relative in prison.
 A while ago a mother of two was convicted of drug trafficking.
 After being released, she fell back into drug addiction and was sentenced to 10 years in prison.
 We take care of those who stay.”